Experience Report: Studying and Researching in Costa Rica

 Studying and living in Costa Rica

-You should allow plenty of time for preparation, as the visa process - both in Germany and in Costa Rica - requires a great deal of time and effort.
-Once you have been accepted by LUH for the exchange, you still have to apply to the Universidad de Costa Rica (UCR).
-Once this has been completed - at the latest after receiving the letter of acceptance from the Universidad de Costa Rica - you should contact the Costa Rican embassy in Berlin or the honorary consulate in Hanover to apply for the visa.
-In addition to making an appointment to pick up the visa, some documents must first be submitted.
+You should allow plenty of time for preparation, as the visa in particular - both in Germany and then in Costa Rica - requires a lot of effort.
+Once you have been accepted by the LUH for the exchange, you will need to apply to the Universidad de Costa Rica (UCR).
+Once this has been completed - but at the latest after receiving the letter of acceptance from the Universidad de Costa Rica - you should contact the Costa Rican embassy in Berlin or the honorary consulate in Hanover to apply for the visa.

+In addition to making an appointment to collect the visa, a number of documents must first be submitted.
 In addition to the passport with copies, passport photos and the Letter of Acceptance, these include proof of sufficient financial means, an international birth certificate and a police clearance certificate.
-An apostille is also required for the last two documents, which is best requested at the time of application.

-In addition to the visa, you will also need to organise your arrival, departure and accommodation.
+An apostille is also required for the last two documents, which is best requested at the same time as the application.
+In addition to the visa, you will of course also need to organize your arrival, departure and accommodation.
 The Universidad de Costa Rica offers accommodation with a host family for which you can apply.
-If you prefer to live alone or with other students, you will find plenty of hostels and rooms and flats for rent in San José.
+If you prefer to live alone or with other students, there are plenty of hostels and rooms and apartments for rent in San José.
 However, the latter are easier to find locally.
-When preparing for your stay, you should also consider whether some vaccinations might be useful.
+When preparing, you should also consider whether some vaccinations might be useful.

 Studying in San José